 Targeted therapy focuses on specific molecules and cell mechanisms thought to be important for cancer cell survival and growth, taking advantage of what researchers have learned in recent years about how cancer cells grow.
 Targeted therapies are meant to spare healthy tissues and provide treatment against cancer cells that is more focused than chemotherapy.
 Molecular characterization of endometrial cancer is becoming critical in directing treatment for advanced and recurrent disease.

-The use of targeted therapy in the treatment of endometrial cancer is still fairly new, and is the subject of ongoing research.
+The use of targeted therapy in the treatment of endometrial cancer is the subject of ongoing research but is becoming the standard of care.
 The following therapies can be used for the treatment of endometrial cancer that is at an advanced stage, or has recurred after prior treatment.

 The targeted therapy trastuzumab (Herceptin) is being studied in clinical trials for the treatment of uterine serous carcinoma (USC), an aggressive type of endometrial cancer that accounts for less than 10 percent of all cases.
 In the trial participants, the USC had spread beyond the uterus or recurred after previous treatment and had high levels of HER2, a protein that can fuel the growth of cancer cells.
 Trastuzumab is a standard treatment for HER2-positive breast cancer.